mubashirimtiaz/nextjs-training/README.md

 ## Steps to Run a Project

-1. **Navigate to the Class Folder**
+1. **Navigate to the Folder**
-   Open your terminal and navigate to the specific class folder you want to run.
+   Open your terminal and navigate to the specific folder you want to run.
 For example:

    ```bash
    cd class-01